 • 1 out of 1,000 people with measles can develop encephalitis (brain inflammation), which could lead to brain damage

-The World Health Organization (WHO) also reported that measles kills more than 100,000 people (mostly children under age 5), all over the world each year.4
+The world Health Organization (WHO) reports that measles kills more than 100,000 people (mostly children under age 5), all over the world each year.5 But keep in mind that these deaths and complications mainly occur in undeveloped and developing countries with low incomes and weak health services, where poor nutrition is common because of poverty.

 Is Vaccination the Key to Preventing Measles?

-According to the U.S. Centers for Disease Control and Prevention (CDC), this disease can be prevented with a measles-mumps-rubella (MMR) vaccine, which they claim provides long-term protection against all strains of measles.
-However, this vaccine only offers temporary artificial immunity, and there is an increasing amount of evidence that even vaccinated people in the U.S. are getting measles, even after two doses of the MMR vaccine.9,10
+According to the CDC, this disease can be prevented with a measles-mumps-rubella (MMR) vaccine, which they claim provides long-term protection against all strains of measles.
+However, this vaccine offers only temporary artificial immunity, and there is an increasing amount of evidence that even vaccinated people can both get measles and spread measles, even after two doses of the MMR vaccine, whether they have visible symptoms of the disease or not.9,10

 There are safer options available for protecting you and your family, such as avoiding public places during a measles breakout and strengthening your immune system to help your body fight the infection.